 However, although alternative dispute resolution (ADR) services can be expensive, these services still tend to be less expensive than going to trial, which means that you’re saving money in the long run.

-As you can see, how much your divorce will cost in Minnesota is heavily influenced by several factors that are particular to your specific situation, and thus, the reason for the wide range in cost.
+As you can see, the cost to divorce in Minnesota is heavily influenced by several factors that are particular to your specific situation, and thus, the reason for the wide range in cost.
 However, in general, the least expensive divorces tend to be those in which the above factors are well-managed and all the parties involved are putting in their best efforts to resolve any issues and move forward.